Jigsaw-Code/outline-apps/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Submit Feedback**
+Please submit feedback through the app and label it with this issue number.

 **Additional context**
 Add any other context about the problem here.